Share this article

 Wander outdoor local markets

-If you’re looking for dog-friendly places in Bristol that are outdoors, provide a little walkies for your furry friend and are in the city, look no further than Bristol’s markets.
+If you’re looking for dog-friendly places in Bristol that are outdoors, provide a little walk for your furry friend and are in the city, look no further than Bristol’s markets.
 There are multiple Saturday markets to choose from, where you can try local produce and appreciate various crafts.
 We’ll list a few below so that you can choose one local to where you’re staying.

 Locations: